horrorho/InflatableDonkey/README.md

 **Update**, 3 November 2015.
 It's been a tough week.
 Apple has beefed up the security model and it's proving difficult.
 We have assistance from a mysterious cryptographer (aren't they all) and hopefully we can make progress.

-[CloudKit](https://github.com/horrorho/InflatableDonkey/blob/master/CloudKit.md) is new and describes a little of what goes on under the hood in CloudKit.
+[CloudKit](https://github.com/horrorho/InflatableDonkey/blob/master/CloudKit.md) is new and describes a little of what goes on under the hood.

 ### Backups!
 (Solved)
 The elucidation of client-server calls has been greatly inhibited by the lack of iCloud server to iOS9 device restoration logs.
 If you are able to assist in this non-trivial process then again, we would love to hear from you.
 Seriously, we would REALLY love to hear from you.